subat0mik/Misconfiguration-Manager/defense-techniques/DETECT/DETECT-8/detect-8_description.md

 ## Summary
 An attacker may enumerate PXE configurations or primary (including CAS) and secondary site configuration information via the winreg named pipe (`\\.\pipe\winreg`).
-The winreg named pipe is primarily used by Windows for remote access to the Windows registry.
-The use of the named pipe in a client environment may be an anomaly in and of itself.
+The winreg named pipe is used by Windows for remote access to the Windows registry.
+The use of the named pipe in an environment may be an anomaly in and of itself.

 The following is an example of `RECON-6 SMB Winreg` named pipe enumeration.
 ```